laravel/docs/notifications.md

 Laravel ships with a handful of notification channels, but you may want to write your own drivers to deliver notifications via other channels.
 Laravel makes it simple.
 To get started, define a class that contains a `send` method.
 The method should receive two arguments: a `$notifiable` and a `$notification`.

-> {note} Although useful, Artisan's custom channel creation command will generate a channel in the Broadcasting namespace, different from the recommended namespace for custom channels: "Channels", according to the example below.
+> {note} Although useful, Artisan custom channel creation command will generate a channel in the Broadcasting namespace, different from the recommended namespace for custom channels: "Channels", according to the example below.

 Within the `send` method, you may call methods on the notification to retrieve a message object understood by your channel and then send the notification to the `$notifiable` instance however you wish: